Elhadj Bah

-Elhadj Abdourahamane Bah (born 22 August 2001) is a Guinean professional footballer who plays as a midfielder and forward for French Championnat National 2 club Châteaubriant on loan from Turkish club Samsunspor, and the Guinea national team.
+Elhadj Abdourahamane Bah (born 22 August 2001) is a Guinean professional footballer who plays as a midfielder and forward for French Championnat National 3 club Stade Beaucairois.

 Club career

 Best player and top scorer of the Guinée Championnat National in the previous season, Bah signed for Turkish club Samsunspor on a five-year contract on 6 September 2021.
 In 2022, he was loaned out to French club Châteaubriant for the season.

 International career

 On 28 March 2021, Bah made his debut for the Guinea national team in a 2–1 loss to Namibia in Africa Cup of Nations qualification.